slimchahla/HPC-Cluster-Setup/warewulf.md

 wwinit all
 ```

-Then we need to enable tftp and allow it through the firewall
+Then we need to enable TFTP.
+TFTP and NFS ports are blocked by default, so we need to let them through the firewall.
+This probably isn't the most secure way to do this.
 ```
 systemctl enable tftp
 systemctl start tftp
-firewall-cmd --zone=public --add-port=80/tcp --permanent
+sudo firewall-cmd --zone=public --add-service=tftp --permanent
-firewall-cmd --zone=public --add-port=69/udp --permanent
+firewall-cmd --zone=public --add-service=nfs --permanent
 firewall-cmd --reload
 ```